syndbg/syndbg.github.io/content/publishing-to-pypi-can-be-a-nightmare.md

 ## Intro

-Yesterday (04.04) I was having the most ridiculous issues with PyPi - from not being able to publish my package, to already publishing a verson and not being able to update and at last - deleting my package from PyPi wouldn't actually delete it.
+Yesterday (04.04) I was having the most ridiculous issues with PyPi - from not being able to publish my package, to already publishing a version and not being able to update and at last - deleting my package from PyPi wouldn't actually delete it.

 **This makes me ask why would you make PyPi so overengineered and quirky?**